-On June 7, 2024, we announced that we have entered into a definitive agreement for a joint venture with Grupo Axo, S.A.P.I de C.V. ("Axo") in which we will hold a 49% ownership stake, with respect to Axo's off-price, physical store business in Mexico.
-We expect to close this investment during the third quarter of fiscal 2025.
+On June 7, 2024, we announced that we have entered into a definitive agreement for a joint venture with Grupo Axo, S.A.P.I de C.V. ("Axo") in which we will to hold a 49% ownership stake with respect to in Multibrand Outlet Stores S.A.P.I. de C.V. ("MOS"), Axo's off-price, physical store business in Mexico.
+We expect have the option to close increase our ownership interest in the joint venture over the long term.
+On September 3, 2024, we completed this investment during for \$192 million, which includes a purchase price of \$179 million and acquisition costs of \$13 million.
+This investment is accounted for under the third quarter equity method of fiscal 2025 accounting.

 On August 21, 2024, we announced that we have entered into a definitive agreement to acquire a 35% ownership stake in privately held Brands for Less ("BFL"), representing a non-controlling, minority position.
 BFL currently operates over 100 stores, primarily in the UAE and Saudi Arabia, as well as an e-commerce business, and is the region's only major off-price branded apparel, toys and home fashions retailer.
-We expect to close this investment, which is subject to customary closing conditions, later this fiscal year.
+We expect to close During the fourth quarter of fiscal 2025, we completed this investment which is subject to customary closing conditions, later this fiscal year.

-These investments will be accounted for under the equity method of accounting from the date of investment forward.
-We will report our share of the joint venture with Axo and BFL's results on a one-quarter lag as their results are not expected to be available in time to be recorded in the concurrent period.
+These investments for a purchase price of \$344 million.
+This investment will be accounted for under the equity method of accounting from the date of investment forward.

+We will report the results of our share of the joint venture investments with Axo and BFL's results BFL on a one-quarter lag as their results are not expected to be available in time to be recorded in the concurrent period.
+We do not expect these investments to have a material impact on our fiscal 2025 results.